UCL/simstock_qgis/Simstock QGIS Plugin docs/Simstock_QGIS_docs.rst

 Installation
 ------------

 1. The Simstock QGIS plugin is available from the official `QGIS Python Plugins Repository <https://plugins.qgis.org/plugins/>`_.
-It can be installed directly in QGIS by navigating to Plugins $\rightarrow$ Manage and install plugins.
+It can be installed directly in QGIS by navigating to Plugins -> Manage and install plugins.

 2. Also search for 'Plugin Reloader' and install it.